Plandroid Help Documentation

 Catalog parts with add parts symbol

-Some parts must always be supplied with certain other parts that always go with them.
-Adding such a part will automatically add all other parts that must go with it.
-Parts that come with other parts are shown with the small blue has added parts symbol (Add parts icon) in the catalog.
-You can override this and drop a part without adding any other parts by holding down the Alt key while dropping it.
+Some parts must always be supplied with certain other parts that always go with them, for example many fan coil units must have the correctly sized condenser unit added at the same time.
+Parts that will come with one or more other parts are shown with the small blue has added parts symbol (Add parts icon) in the catalog.
+You can override this and drop a part without adding any other parts by holding down the [Alt] key while dropping it.
+In addition, some parts can be automatically added conditionally - that is, they are only added if some specific design condition is met.

 You Can Set Your Own Auto-Added Parts

 You can customise your catalogs by specifying yourself which additional parts should be automatically added with each part.
-By selecting a group of parts and choosing the context menu item Add Parts in Catalog you can attach the selected parts to a master part.
-The master part can be any other unselected part in your design, and when you next add this part, the selected items will also be added.
+By selecting a group of parts and choosing the context menu item Auto-Add These Parts To you can attach the selected parts to a master part.
+The master part can be any other unselected part in your design.
+When you next add this part, the selected items will also be added.
 The added parts will keep their same relative positions to the master part, and also the same depth order (on top or behind the master part).

 Parts Can Snap-Together